aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 Except when a package is requested more than once, and with different minor and/or patch numbers: in that case Tatin uses _the latest installed version_, which might or might not be the latest one available.
 In our example `Zoo` is requested and installed twice, and Tatin would load 1.2.0 just once (because it is requested by `Goo`), while 1.3.0 is ignored because it is not requested and therefore not installed.

-This means that `Foo` will also have to use version 1.2.0 of `Zoo.
+This means that `Foo` will also have to use version 1.2.0 of `Zoo`.

 This is called ["Minimal Version Selection"](https://research.swtch.com/vgo-mvs "Link to the paper defining it").
 It guarantees that when you re-build, you will get exactly the same result, but it will grab the latest installed version.